Complete Guide for Choosing the Right Air Actuator

 Tie rod cylinders are commonly used within the United States.
 They utilize four or more tie bolts that run the length of the cylinder body to secure the base and head plates together, preventing costly leakage.
 Many are also NFPA certified interchangeable, providing application flexibility.
 These cylinders are best used in applications that require larger bore sizes, longer strokes, and quick mounting, such as industrial machining.

 Combination Rotary/Linear Actuators

 This type of actuator is designed to be a direct rival to the electric actuator and combines the best features of both rotary and linear actuators.
 Combination actuators can be used for many applications including dispensing and packaging.

 It’s important to note that while air actuators are most often used in food and beverage, manufacturing, and production applications, they can be adapted to nearly any working environment.

 The key to finding the right actuator for your application is identifying the correct size, style, and materials that you need to properly execute your applications.

 To find the right air actuator for your needs, it is best to speak to a specialist that can identify the correct size and type of actuator for your project.
-Contact our specialists by email or phone for careful consideration of application and precise sizing.
+Contact our specialists for careful consideration of application and precise sizing.